bf2799/GroupMealSignups/README.md

    l.
 On Line 134 in script file, paste inside parentheses after "getItemsByID"
 15. Specify email reminders
    a.
 On Line 8 in script file, type organization name inside single quotes (replace None)
    b.
 Open Group Signup Form.
+Click on "Preview" (eye).
 Copy whole URL
    c.
 On Line 276 in script file, paste URL to replace series of underscores
    d.
-On Line 341 in script file, replace first underscores with primary meal location
+On Line 651 and 863 in script file, paste URL to replace first series of underscores
    e.
-On Line 362 in script file, replace underscores with primary meal location
+On Lines 341 and 362 in script file, replace first underscores with primary meal location
+   f.
+Open Group Meal Signup Form.
+Click on three dots in corner then "Get pre-filled link"
+   g.
+For Meal Options, choose "No Change."
+Click "Get Link"
+   h.
+Click "Copy Link" near bottom left.
+Paste in a notepad or new tab.
+Copy the number toward the end after "&entry." before "=No+Change"
+   i.
+On Lines 347, 368, 651, and 863 in script file, replace underscores after "&entry." with the copied number
+   j.
+Open Group Meal Creation Form.
+Click on "Preview" (eye).
+Copy whole URL
+   k.
+On Line 597, replace series of underscores with copied URL
+16.

 ## Setup Extra Options
 Google Calendar colors